8 tips for self-approval

 “The greater part of human pain is unnecessary.
 It is self-created as long as the unobserved mind runs your life.”

 I too have fallen many times into the trap of perfectionism, and every time I do so it is invariably because of my lack of feeling good enough or my fear of not being accepted.
-In my early years of writing at the turn of the Millenium, I could spend ages deciding on the use of a comma.
+In my early years of writing, I could spend ages deciding on the use of a comma.
 Should I put it in?
 Should I take it out?

 Then I’d make a decision to put the comma in, only to suffer a gnawing doubt of whether or not it was the right decision.
 Then I’d delete the comma, satisfied that the sentence read much better, only to agonise over whether I should have left it in or not.
 I in fact edited the opening page of my medical thriller, Ananda, 17 times.

-Probably more, actually, 17 was when I’d had enough and stopped counting how many times I edited the first page.
+Probably more than that, actually; 17 was when I’d had enough and stopped counting how many times I edited the first page.

-Silly, really, when I look back on it, but that’s how perfectionism can get in the way of being effective.
-Don’t let it stop you.
+Silly, really, when I look back on it, but that’s how perfectionism can slow you down and get in the way of being effective.

 Read More>>